-(1) If a lessee cannot use a leased thing for a reason dependent on the lessor, the lessee may cancel the lease contract if the lessee has already granted the lessor a reasonable term to enable the thing to be used and the lessor has not enabled the lessee to use the thing within that term.
-The lessee need not grant a term for

-(2) If the possibility for a lessee to use a thing is restricted only to an insignificant extent, the lessee may cancel the contract for that reason only if there is a particular reason for cancellation of the contract.
+- (1) If a lessee cannot use a leased thing for a reason dependent on the lessor, the lessee may cancel the lease contract if the lessee has already granted the lessor a reasonable term to enable the thing to be used and the lessor has not enabled the lessee to use the thing within that term.
+The lessee need not grant a term for cancellation of the contract to the lessor beforehand if the lessee is no longer interested in performance of the contract due to the circumstances which cause the cancellation. - (2) If the possibility for a lessee to use a thing is restricted only to an insignificant extent, the lessee may cancel the contract for that reason only if there is a particular reason for cancellation of the contract.